-DOS cannot recognize emulated drive sizes larger than 2 Gbytes, even though SunPCi 1.2.1 allows you to create drives as large as 8 Gbytes.
+SunPCi 1.2.2 allows you to create drives as large as 8 Gbytes, but DOS only allows filesystems up to 2 Gbytes in size.
 This is a problem inherent in DOS; you also see it when first installing Windows 98 or Windows NT.
-For this reason, if you create an emulated drive that is greater than 2 Gbytes in size, you will need to create partitions on the disk.
+For this reason, if you create an emulated drive that is greater than 2 Gbytes in size, you will need to create partitions on the drive, or convert the filesystem to FAT32 or NTFS.